FOCUS ON... COATING METHODS

 - Disadvantages: More expensive and complex, requiring advanced equipment and careful control.

-which then chemically react on the sample surface to form a solid coating.
-It is particularly effective for samples with
+5. Plasma Enhanced Chemical Vapor Deposition (PE-CVD) involves the use of plasma to activate gaseous precursors, which then chemically react on the sample surface to form a solid coating.
+It is particularly effective for samples with complex topographies or delicate structures.

 - Advantages: Allows very thin and uniform layers to be deposited with minimal energy transfer, making it suitable for fragile samples.